Redsift/tracer/README.md

     --ids                 Include machine-id from host
     --no-ids

+# OCI/runc

+Use the `--runc` flag to create a `config.json` that can be used in tools like runc. `--entrypoint` and `--cmd` will be used to generate the spec.
+This flag requires `runc` installed and in the path.

 # Issues

 - Ensure your system `strace` is up to date.
 - You typically cannot trace from inside a Docker container.
 - Ensure you use the -ttt flag to create parseable timestamps.
+- When attempting to create small distributions, /usr/lib/locale/locale-archive can be large.

 # Acknowledgements